Run the Edera installer

 Check pod details:

-kubectl logs edera-protect-pod -n edera-protectVerify RuntimeClass:
+kubectl logs edera-test-pod -n edera-testVerify RuntimeClass:

 edera